-Since changing to a harness, we’ve noticed not only a big improvement in our Mal’s behaviour whilst on a walk but also in our own confidence.
+Since changing to a harness, we’ve noticed not only a significant improvement in our Malamute’s behavior while on a walk but also in our own confidence.
 We really can’t recommend buying a harness enough!

-Making your Malamute wear a harness can also alleviate stress on your arms and back as you’re not being pulled by a singular point, meaning you can keep walking for longer!
+Making your Malamute wear a harness can also alleviate stress on your arms and back as a singular point is not pulling you, meaning you can keep walking longer!

 When choosing the right harness for your Malamute, there are a few things you need to look out for.
 The first is undoubtedly the size.
-Malamutes are a big breed so it can be difficult to find harnesses that are big enough to fit with some wiggle room.
+Malamutes are a big breed, so finding harnesses that are big enough to fit with some wiggle room can be challenging.

-The general rule of thumb is that you should be able to fit two fingers under the harness around the neck, waist and chest areas.
-This will ensure your Mal is comfy enough to walk for long time periods, but also secure enough that they won’t wriggle out.
+The general rule of thumb is that you should be able to fit two fingers under the harness around the neck, waist, and chest areas.
+This will ensure your Malamute is comfy enough to walk for extended periods but also secure enough that it won’t wriggle out.

-Some harnesses are built using flimsy straps that can be damaging to your Malamute’s coat and dig into their skin.
-We suggest using a harness that has thick, high-quality padding over the chest to ensure their coat stays protected.
+Some harnesses are built using flimsy straps that can damage your Malamute’s coat and dig into its skin.
+We suggest using a harness with thick, high-quality padding over the chest to protect their coat.

-The harness needs to be high quality with strong stitching that can withstand any pulling and last for many miles of wear.
-We also recommend choosing a harness that is both water and frost resistant, so it lasts through all weathers.
+The harness must be high quality with strong stitching that can withstand any pulling and last many miles of wear.
+We also recommend choosing a water- and frost-resistant harness to last through all weather.
 We all know by now that Malamutes don’t care about the weather when it comes to their walk!